Skip to content

 Why do movies use fake money instead of real cash?

-Using real money on set creates major security, legal, and logistical risks.
-Prop money provides realistic visuals safely and affordably.
+Using real money on set creates major security, handling, insurance, and logistical risks.
+Prop money provides realistic visuals while making cash scenes safer and easier to manage during production.

 What are close-up hero bills?